brianary/webcoder/index.md

 - [XSLT 2.0/XPath 2.0 QuickRef](xslt2.md) and [XML Schema QuickRef](xsd.md) for those of us that still have to work with a lot of XML.
 - [SQL Server Datatypes QuickRef](mssqldatatypes.html) is something I put together in the '90s.
+- [Date and time formatting comparison](datetimeformats.md) compares .NET and the GNU `strftime` date and time formatting template support, the latter is used in Linux and Unix systems.
 - [PowerShell secret vault](secretvault.md) describes using a secret vault from PowerShell.
 - [Windows Key Shortcuts for Windows 10](windowskey.md) has all the Windows Key shortcuts.
 - [Important Standards](standards.md) the specs and standards that make the Internet (and related stuff) work.